Turkey court gives Ferguson time to settle -media

 Ferguson’s Turkish lawyer, Cansu Sahin, told the Ankara criminal court that the duchess wanted to reach a settlement, the broadcaster CNN Turk reported on its website.
 Neither the court nor Ferguson or her representatives could be reached for comment.

-Ferguson apologized in January for any embarrassment the documentary had caused in Turkey.
+Ferguson apologised in January for any embarrassment the documentary had caused in Turkey.

 Adjourning the case, the court warned Ferguson to attend the next hearing, CNN Turk reported.